 - Add the black bean-veggie mixture to a food processor.
 Add 1 cup of the cooked quinoa to the food processor.
-Add the peanut butter, tamari, hoisin sauce, cashews, ginger, 5-Spice powder and cilantro to the food processor.
+Add the peanut butter, tamari, hoisin sauce, cashews, ginger, five-spice powder, and cilantro to the food processor.
 Process until you have a smooth mixture.
 Taste for any spice adjustments.

 - Trim the ends off the scallions.
 Toss the scallions and bean sprouts in the toasted sesame oil.
 Heat a grill pan over medium-high heat.
 Carefully lay the scallions onto the grill pan and grill until somewhat blackened (but not burnt) on both sides, about 3 minutes per side.
 Transfer the scallions to a paper towel-lined plate and grill the bean sprouts.
 Transfer the sprouts to the plate and set aside.

 - Heat the canola oil in the skillet over medium-high heat.
 Cook the patties until browned, about 6 minutes per side.
 You may want to flip them carefully several times to ensure that the inside cooks while the outside doesn’t burn.
 When the burgers are just about done, brush some hoisin sauce on the burger, and flip it over to cook for 30 seconds.
 While it’s cooking, brush the other side with hoisin sauce and flip it to cook the second side for 30 seconds.
 This will caramelize the hoisin sauce a bit.

 - Slather each bun top and bottom with the Spicy Sesame Sauce.
 Lay the burgers on the bun bottom.
 Top with grilled scallions and bean sprouts.
 Top with bun tops and serve.

 Asian Sauce RecipesBBQ SauceBeans - AllBeans - Black